Federal Police (Germany)

-The Federal Police (Bundespolizei, /de/, BPOL) is the national and principal federal law enforcement agency of the German Federal Government, subordinate to the Federal Ministry of the Interior and Community.
-The Federated Police is meant to be responsible for border control, law enforcement across airports and railways, and the protection of federal institutions.
+The Federal Police (Bundespolizei, /de/, BPOL) is the national and principal federal law enforcement agency of the Federal Government of Germany.
+It is subordinate to the Federal Ministry of the Interior and is responsible for land and maritime border control, law enforcement at airports and on the railway system, and the protection of federal institutions.
+Before 1 July 2005, the agency was known as the Bundesgrenzschutz (Federal Border Guard).
+It operates separately from the state police forces (Landespolizei), which are responsible for general law enforcement within each of Germany's 16 federal states.